-The applicant was separated under the provisions of Army Regulation 635-200, paragraph 5-11, due to failed medical/physical procurement standards, with an uncharacterized discharge and a RE code of "3."
+The applicant was separated under the provisions of AR 635-200, paragraph 5-11 due failed medical/physical procurement standards, with an uncharacterized discharge and a RE code of "3."

+The applicant contends the applicant was separated due to medical reasons and would like an upgrade to reflect that.
 The proceedings of the EPSBD revealed the applicant had a medical condition which was disqualifying for enlistment and existed prior to entry on active duty.
 These findings were approved by competent medical authority and the applicant agreed with the findings and proposed action for administrative separation from the Army.

-The applicant contends the applicant did nothing wrong and revealed everything.
 An uncharacterized discharge is neither positive nor negative and it is not meant to be a negative reflection of a Soldier's military service.
 It merely means that the Soldier has not been in the Army long enough for his or her character of service to be rated as honorable or otherwise.
-The applicant was in an ELS at the time of the initiation of the separation.
+The applicant was in an ELS at the time of the separation.